 For some of our students the simple act of attending school on a regular basis is a need.
 For a host of reasons, attending schools can be challenging for some students.
 Another need for some of our students is academic progress.
 Quite a few of our students still need to work on developing numeracy and literacy skills as these are the basic building blocks for success in life.
 Another need for our students is access to mental health supports.
 Many of our students are anxious and affected by trauma and live with these stressors on a daily basis.
 Helping students to overcome and breakthrough these challenges is something we as a school need to address.

 What is going on for them?

-The students at PRMS are in grade 6, 7, and 8 are in one of the most developmental periods of adolescents.
+The students at PRMS in grade 6, 7, and 8 are in one of the most developmental periods of adolescence.
 To be successful with our students, a focus on relationship building, and building a students sense of belonging is just as important as academics.
 Part of learning for this age group is how to independently resolve peer conflicts, how to be responsible with social media, puberty, and healthy relationships.